Christian Cage: Return to Impact Wrestling (2021)

-On the August 19 episode of Impact!, as the new Impact World Champion, he made his first Impact appearance since 2012.
+On August 13, 2021 on the premiere episode of Rampage, Cage defeated Kenny Omega to win the Impact World Championship.
+On the August 19, 2021 episode of Impact!, as the new Impact World Champion, he made his first Impact appearance since 2012.
 The announcers recognized his previous two NWA World Heavyweight Championship reigns, though this recent reign was his first under the Impact World Championship lineage.
 Upon his return, he retired the TNA World Heavyweight Championship and considered the Impact World Championship the sole world title belt in the promotion.
 He was then confronted by Brian Myers, his challenger at Emergence, a match which Cage won.
 He then retained his title against Ace Austin at Victory Road.
+On the October 7 episode of Impact!, Cage and Josh Alexander defeated Ace Austin and Madman Fulton.
 At Bound for Glory on October 23, Cage lost the title to Josh Alexander.

 Professional wrestling style and persona

+Like many prominent wrestlers with lengthy careers, Christian's character has evolved considerably over the years.
+When he debuted on the national stage, he was a scowling goth figure who never spoke.
+Ironically, he later became known for both his interview skills and, when a babyface, his humorous, fun-loving, surfer-type persona.
+As a villain, Christian is typically self-absorbed, vindictive and occasionally sadistic while still retaining quick wit.

 Christian began to build up a loyal fanbase around the spring of 2005, despite his placement as a villain; he referred to them as his "Peeps", "Peepulation" (a play on the word "population"), or the "Christian Coalition".
-He also hosted a talk show segment called The Peep Show.
+He also hosted a talk show segment called The Peep Show which sometimes gets co-hosted by Edge called The Cutting Edge Peep Show.

 As a finisher, Christian uses an inverted double underhook facebuster, called the Killswitch.
 He also utilized a spear as tribute to his best friend Edge, as well as a frog splash in memory of Eddie Guerrero.

 Personal life

-While on tour with WWE in England, Reso met German model Denise Hartmann; they were married on May 25, 2001.
+While on tour with the WWF in England, Reso met German model Denise Hartmann; they were married on May 25, 2001.
 In December 2013, Reso announced the birth of his daughter during the time he had taken off due to recurring post-concussive symptoms.
 On May 2, 2019, Hartmann filed for divorce from Reso.
 The divorce was finalized in January 2020.

-Reso is best friends with fellow professional wrestler Adam Copeland, better known in the WWE as Edge.
-The two grew up together in their native home of Orangeville, Ontario and went to the same high school and wrestling training academy.